 You’ve probably heard your friends telling you to throw yourself out there and start meeting other people.
-Of course they only want what they think is in your best interest.
+Of course, they only want what they think is in your best interest.
 They want to see you happy and in love once again.
-They want you to move on with your life and start anew.
+They want you to move on with your life and start to date after divorce.

 But moving on doesn’t necessarily mean finding a love replacement.
 Broken pieces inside of you need to be mended.
 Until you are ready, no amount of replacement will fill in those gaps.

 In fact, you have to go introspective first.
 Dig deep into yourself and acknowledge whatever emotions you’re having at this difficult time in your life.
 Sure your friends don’t want to see you sad.
 But it’s okay to be sad.
 That’s part of living… loving… and learning.
 Once you’ve taken the courage to recognize your emotions, it will be much easier for you to release them.

 So before you decide to hop onto the dating scene once again, you better make sure you’re emotionally ready to set your feet on the ground.
 Your emotional baggage needs to be taken care of.

 But when do you know that it’s finally time for you to be dating again?

 It may take two years or more for any person to get over the emotional struggles of a divorce.
 But what if you need more time?

 Here are some signs to know that you’re ready to date after divorce:

 1. You are much, much more decisive.